 Eventually, the latter question was posed.
 The alderman said he counted 20 “no” votes and 22 “yes” votes.
 The vote was taken so quickly that a Block Club reporter wasn’t able to count.

-After the meeting, neighbor Em Jacoby said she doesn’t support the tower, adding, “I think we have enough towers that have gone up in this neighborhood.”
+After the meeting, neighbor Em Jacoby said she doesn’t support the proposed project, adding, “I think we have enough towers that have gone up in this neighborhood.”

 Like other residents, Jacoby, 32, questioned the link between the two projects.